rohitprofc/data-science/README.md

-# Data Science Project
+# Data Science

-Welcome to the Data Science project repository!
-This repository contains various experiments and analyses utilizing different datasets related to advertising, stock market returns, and college data.
+Welcome to the Data Science repository!
+This repository contains various experiments and analyses utilizing different datasets related to advertising, super market returns, and college data.
 Below, you will find an overview of the directory structure and a list of experiments conducted.

 ## List of Experiments